 IntelliGenesis is Using AI to Predict Cyber Attacks

-Predicting future TTPs can enable targeted organizations to better prepare their networks and users for attacks.
+Predicting future TTPs can help defend their networks and users from attacks.
 For example, Rialto predicted the actions of the Gamaredon Group APT based on data publicly available over a month before the attacks occurred.
-Gamaredon Group is a suspected Russian sponsored group known to have attacked Ukrainian government officials.
+Gamaredon Group is a suspected Russian-sponsored group known to have attacked Ukrainian government officials.
 In August 2019, they were seen using entirely new malware which achieved persistence by scheduling itself as a Windows Task and copying itself into the user’s Startup folder.
 Rialto predicted these TTPs for Gamaredon Group based on publicly available data from July 2019.
 With this kind of advance warning, network administrators can prioritize software updates based on likely attack vectors and users can be alerted to specific potential methods attackers may use to gather their information.

-Our work on Rialto was recognized by the International Conference on Cyber Warfare and Security (ICCWS).
-We will be presenting our research as a Work in Progress at ICCWS in March 2020.
+Our work on Rialto was recognized by the International Conference on Cyber Warfare and Security (ICCWS) and presented as a Work in Progress at ICCWS in March 2020.